3mdeb/blog.3mdeb.com/source/_posts/2017-04-17-how-to-run-iotivity-with-zephyr-on-nxp-frdm-k64f.markdown

 This is our first touch of IoTvity, but at first glance I see couple things:

-- most examples contain CoAP as communication protocol, which IMO associate with IPv6,
+- CoAP is communication protocol protocol of choice
 - total specification has almost 500 pages - reasonable economic output would be required to justify reading through those documents,
 - there are multiple APIs available: C, C++ and Java
 - Apache 2.0 license
 - feature set is blasting and far from KISS philosophy

-But let's try what we can do IoTvity-constrained basic use case from documentation.
+But let's try what we can do with IoTvity-constrained basic use case from documentation.

 ## Trying IoTvity with Zephyr on QEMU